sigle/docs/docs/Start writing/Write your first story.md

 ### Visit your blog post

-Your story is now published, let's have a look to the article!
+Your story is now published, let's have a look at the article!

 ![Introduction illustration](/img/illustrations/step5.gif)